TimoEwert/TerraPi/readme.md

 # Terrarium Control

 ## Features
-This short script reads temperatures and humidity in a terrarium, sets a fan to specified speeds and shows the values on a LCD Display.
+This short script reads temperatures and humidity in a terrarium, sets a fan to certain speeds based on the temperature and shows the values ​​on an LCD display.
+At the moment 10 rainy seasons can be set in the configuration. then, after each rain, ventilation is carried out for period x in order to dry the windows.
+There is also a telegram notification for the steps
+- Mainlight on / off
+- Heat Spot on / off
+- Rain on / off
+- Ventilation after rain on / off

 ## Used Hardware
 - [Raspberry Pi 3B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/)